KZeni/Disable-WordPress-Theme-and-Plugin-Auto-Update-Emails/readme.txt

-=== Disable WordPress Theme and Plugin Auto-Update Emails ===
+=== Disable Theme and Plugin Auto-Update Emails ===
 Contributors: KZeni
 Donate link: https://www.paypal.me/KZeni
+License: GPLv3
 Tags: plugin update, theme update, notifications, email, updates, disable Stable tag: 1.0
 Requires at least: 5.5
 Tested up to: 5.5
 Requires PHP: 5.4

-Disables the default notification email sent by WordPress for an automatic theme and/or plugin update.
+Disables the default notification email sent by a site after an automatic theme and/or plugin update.
 Simply activate the plugin to disable these notification emails.

 == Description ==

-Disables the default notification email sent by WordPress for an automatic theme and/or plugin update.
+Disables the default notification email sent by a site after an automatic theme and/or plugin update.
 Simply activate the plugin to disable these notification emails.

 Check things out on GitHub at [https://github.com/KZeni/Disable-WordPress-Theme-and-Plugin-Auto-Update-Emails](https://github.com/KZeni/Disable-WordPress-Theme-and-Plugin-Auto-Update-Emails)